The term “Safety Pilot” is not defined in the Air Navigation (Isle of Man) Order 2015, as amended.

 This page formalises the definition of a Safety Pilot and to specify key requirements of a Safety Pilot operating on an Isle of Man registered aircraft.

-The content of this page can be found in Registry Leaflet 4 IOMAR Briefing Sheet for Safety Pilots.
+The content of this page can be found in RL4 IOMAR Briefing Sheet for Safety Pilots.
 Download a copy here.

 A Safety Pilot is required on single pilot certified aircraft, where the PIC has been medically assessed as being unfit for solo flying, but fit to fly with a Safety Pilot.